Stake US

 Georgia has a legal status of "legal" for sweepstakes casinos, while North Carolina has a status of "legal".
 Both states allow sweepstakes casinos to operate legally.

-Georgia has 79 available sweepstakes casinos, while North Carolina has 79 options.
-Both states have the same number of available casinos.
+Georgia has 204 available sweepstakes casinos, while North Carolina has 226 options.
+North Carolina offers more casino options.

 The minimum gambling age in Georgia is 21 years old, while in North Carolina it's 21 years old.
 Both states have the same age requirement.